Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Towards a Stronger Theorem

-\begin{proposition} Suppose there exists a conclusive exclusion measurement for a joint system in which each subsystem is equipped with a $\{\psi,\phi\}$ preparation device.
-For any ontological theory describing this system which is preparation independant up to integral-past classical correlations, the ontic state distributions $\mu_\psi$ and $\mu_\phi$ necessarily have non-overlapping supports.\footnote{A version of this proposition was proved by Adam Brandenburger in a private correspondence with the author.} \end{proposition}
+\begin{proposition} \footnote{A version of this proposition was proved by Adam Brandenburger in a private correspondence with the author.}.
+Suppose there exists a conclusive exclusion measurement for a joint system in which each subsystem is equipped with a $\{\psi,\phi\}$ preparation device.
+For any ontological theory which can describe this experiment and which is preparation-independent up to integral-past classical correlations, the ontic state distributions $\mu_\psi$ and $\mu_\phi$ necessarily have non-overlapping supports. \end{proposition}

 \begin{proof}